veeso-dev/blog.veeso.dev/blog/post-30/index-en.md

 ### Context

 The `Context` type is used to pass information to the future when it's polled.
-It is just used to access to the `Waker` which can be used to wake the current task.
+It is just used to access the `Waker` which can be used to wake the current task.

 ### Waker

-A waker is a handle for waking up a task, notifying its executor that is ready to be run.
+A waker is a handle for waking up a task, notifying its executor that it's ready to be run.

-Indeed when `poll` is called, we receive the `Context` as an argument, and so we can access to `Waker` by using `ctx.waker()`.
+Indeed when `poll` is called, we receive the `Context` as an argument, and so we can access the `Waker` by using `ctx.waker()`.

-The poll function should, in case of `Pending` is returned, wake up the task by calling `cx.waker().wake_by_ref()`, like we've done in our `Counter` struct.
+The poll function should, in case `Pending` is returned, wake up the task by calling `cx.waker().wake_by_ref()`, like we've done in our `Counter` struct.

 That's because the runtime will keep calling `poll` until it returns `Ready`, and so we need to wake up the task when it's ready to be polled again, and it's the `Waker` that will do this job.